What is Embedded Recruitment and How is it Different that Traditional Recruitment?

 Consistent Candidate Experience

-RPO consultants - or as we like to them “onsite consultants” - will be a part of internal meetings, lunches, or even company events.
+It is highly likely that your embedded consultants will be a part of internal meetings, lunches, or even company events.
 They will likely have a company badge, computer, and even a desk at your office, making them fully integrated into your company.
 In fact, candidates may not even realize that they are not a core member of your human resources team.
 This high level of integration helps create a quality-driven and consistent candidate experience.
-As a core member of your team, RPO consultants gain unique, intimate insight into your company culture, values, and competencies.
+As a core member of your team, embedded consultants gain unique, intimate insight into your company culture, values, and competencies.
 They are then able to incorporate this knowledge into their search process, which ultimately allows them to go beyond tangible hiring goals and better determine how exactly a candidate would fit within your organization.